chaosparrot/talon_hud/content/README.md

 - Title: This is the header title that will be shown in the text panel.
 This value will also be used to address the text panel.
 For example, if you set a title 'Command area', the user will be able to say 'Command area hide' to hide the text panel.
 - Show: This is a True or False value.
 If set to True, this will urge a widget to display and enable itself if it isn't shown yet.
 If the user has minimized the text panel, it will not be opened.
 Defaults to True.
 - Buttons: These are extra HudButton added to the context menu when the user right clicks the text panel, or like in the example above, says `command area options`.
+- Tags: Tags to be enabled while this content is visible on the screen.
+You can use this to add exploratory voice commands embedded in your text.

 # Adding right click buttons to a text panel